nf-core/website/markdown/projects/genome_after_party_summary.md

 - Add structural variation detection
 - Add variant calling for short read data with FreeBayes

-For more details, visit the [pipeline website](https://pipelines.tol.sanger.ac.uk/variantcalling).
 If you have an idea for a new feature – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).
 You can see all planned features and requests on the [project board](https://github.com/orgs/sanger-tol/projects/3).

-# sanger-tol/blobtoolkit {#blobtoolkit}
+# BlobToolKit {#blobtoolkit}

+**[sanger-tol/blobtoolkit](https://pipelines.tol.sanger.ac.uk/blobtoolkit)** is used to identify and analyse non-target DNA for eukaryotic genomes.
 This pipeline will be run for all **primary** ToL assemblies after 1.0.0 release.
-Currently, the [Snakemake pipeline](https://github.com/blobtoolkit/blobtoolkit/tree/main/src/blobtoolkit-pipeline/src) is used in production.
+Currently, the [Snakemake version](https://github.com/blobtoolkit/blobtoolkit/tree/main/src/blobtoolkit-pipeline/src) is used in production.

 ### Current features:
 - Calculate sequence statistics in 1kb windows for each contig.